arrow-kt/arrow-website/content/docs/learn/resilience/intro.md

 :::

-The Arrow Fx Resilience library implements three of the most important design pattern around resilience:
+The Arrow Fx Resilience library implements three of the most critical design pattern around resilience:

-- Retry and repeat computations by means of [`Schedule`](../retry-and-repeat),
+- Retry and repeat computations using [`Schedule`](../retry-and-repeat),
-- Protect other services from been overloaded using [`CircuitBreaker`](../circuitbreaker),
+- Protect other services from being overloaded using [`CircuitBreaker`](../circuitbreaker),
 - Implement transactional behavior in distributed systems in the form of [`Saga`](../saga).

-:::info Media resources
+:::info Media Resources

 The following videos showcase how to introduce resilience in your applications.